 - Moisture is naturally retained during steaming, keeping the food fresh, soft, and delicious.

-India is home to some truly delectable steamed dishes, each rooted in tradition and bursting with regional character.
+India is home to some truly delectable steamed delicacies, each rooted in tradition and bursting with regional character.

 With its wide assortment of flavors and diverse culinary heritage, Indian cuisine showcases a remarkable variety of steaming techniques used across different states.